wikthewiz/watch_it/README.md

 Config
 ======

-To use this application you need a config file named config which must be in the same dir as the executable.
+To use this application you need a config file named watch_it.conf in /etc:
+	/etc/watch_it.conf
 Here is the list of config options and a short desription:

 | command       | description |